mtresnik/python-tkinter-graphs/README.md

 # python-tkinter-graphs
-A visual representation of graphs with layers in python
+A visual representation of graphs with layers in python.